Sptele/Sptele/README.md

-- 👋 Hi, I’m @Sptele
+- 👋 Hi, I’m @Sptele, a sophmore in HS interested in everything CS!
-- 👀 I’m interested in ReactJS,
+- 👀 I’m interested in ReactJS, and NextJS.
-- 🌱 I’m currently working on my Advanced Placement Computer Science Principles Project!
+- 🌱 I’m currently working on a Trello Clone, called Kanan.
 - 📫 How to reach me: Discord: Sptele#2664

 <!---